 Hollick, M. 2006.
 The Science of Oneness.
 A Worldview for the Twenty-First Century.
 Winchester, UK and New York: O-Books.

-Hutchins, G. 2015.
-The Illusion of Separation.
+Hutchins, G. 2014.
+The Illusion of Separation: Exploring the Cause of our Current Crises.
 Edinburgh: Floris Books.

 Jampolsky, G.G.
 1979.
 Love is letting go of fear.
 Millbrae, CA: Celestial Arts.